 - A. Fees shall be determined and collected as applicable for the following services in each program area: - 1.
-Child Welfare Child Care. - Foster care. - Adoptive studies. - 4.
+Child Welfare Child Care. - 2.
+Foster care. - 3.
+Adoptive studies. - 4.
 Core Services Program services as defined in the state approved Core Services Program plan. - 5.
 Medical care paid by the county that is not reimbursed by the state. - 6.
 Other services, such as case services, or custody evaluations. - B. When both foster care and Core Services Program Services are simultaneously being provided or purchased, the foster care fee schedule shall be applied to the cost of both programs. - C. Categories excluded from fee collection: - 1.
-Colorado Works categories, except for Supplemental Security Income eligible children in foster care and whose parents are not Colorado Works recipients. - Individuals whose income is deemed to a Colorado Works household. - 3.
-Adoptive families who have an approved but inactive adoption assistance agreement and the child is in out-of-home placement. - D. Once the amount of fee is determined, the full amount is to be paid up to the cost of services. - E. Fees shall be determined for adoptive families as follows: - 1.
+Colorado Works categories, except for Supplemental Security Income eligible children in foster care and whose parents are not Colorado Works recipients. - 2.
+Individuals whose income is deemed to a Colorado Works household. - 3.
+Adoptive families who have an approved but inactive adoption assistance agreement and the child is in out-of-home placement. - 4.
+Youth participating in the Foster Youth in Transition Program and their parents. - D. Once the amount of fee is determined, the full amount is to be paid up to the cost of services. - E. Fees shall be determined for adoptive families as follows: - 1.
 Adoptive families who have an approved Colorado non-Title IV-E adoption assistance agreement, but are currently not receiving adoption assistance payments and the child is in out-of-home placement, are excluded from fee collection. - 2.
 Adoptive families living out of Colorado who have an approved non-Title IV-E adoption assistance agreement whose child is in out-of-home care and the family is being charged a placement fee may request continuation of the adoption assistance payments to assist in the cost associated with the child's out-of-home placement.
-The plan for the child shall be reunification with the family. - 3.
-Adoptive families who have an approved Colorado non-Title IV-E adoption assistance agreement and the child is in out-of-home placement shall be assessed a placement fee not to exceed the amount of the adoption assistance payment they are receiving under their adoption assistance agreement.
+The plan for the child shall be reunification with the family. - Adoptive families who have an approved Colorado non-Title IV-E adoption assistance agreement and the child is in out-of-home placement shall be assessed a placement fee not to exceed the amount of the adoption assistance payment they are receiving under their adoption assistance agreement.

 - 4. Adoptive families who have an approved Title IV-E adoption assistance agreement and the child is in out-of-home placement shall be assessed a fee not to exceed the amount of the adoption assistance payment they are receiving under their adoption assistance agreement.

 - F. If a family is receiving purchased services the fees shall be distributed in the following priority:

 - 1. Medical costs for non-Medicaid eligible children

-- Foster care
+- 2. Foster care

-- Core Services Program Services
+- 3. Core Services Program Services

 - 4. Child Welfare Child Care

 - 5. Other services